 The MCAT (Medical College Admission Test)

 The MCAT is a standardized test lasting 5 hours, given by the Association of American Medical Colleges (AAMC).
 Information, including helpful hints on preparation for the MCAT, may be found a the AAMC web site.
 The only medical schools that don't require the MCAT are Rochester and Johns Hopkins.
 (If you take it, you must report scores to Rochester; Hopkins requires one standardized test score, which can be the SAT rather than MCAT if you prefer.)
 The MCAT is designed to test knowledge of the basic sciences as well as reading and quantitative skills analysis.
 It tests material covered in the required premed courses, i.e. introductory and organic chemistry, introductory biology, and non-calculus physics.
-Four scores are reported, three of which are presented on a scale ranging from 1 (lowest) to 15 (highest), with 7-8 being the approximate nationwide average and 9-10 being the average for students accepted to medical school.
-The fourth score, an essay-writing section of the exam, is presented on a letter scale, from J (lowest) to T (highest).
+Three scores are reported and are presented on a scale ranging from 1 (lowest) to 15 (highest), with 8-9 being the approximate nationwide average and 9-10 being the average for students accepted to medical school.

 It is absolutely necessary to become familiar with the format of the MCAT exam, and to prepare for it, in one or more ways: